imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 Extended Particle Analyzer
 ==========================

 Purpose: The "Extended Particle Analyzer" is based on the ImageJ "Analyze Particles..." command.
 It enables the user to further restrict the analysis on particles according to many more parameter spezifications of shape descriptors and angle orientations.
 Thus, setting minimal and maximal exclusion ranges of different parameters enables to extract particles from a binary image.
-The output types are the same as for the {% include bc content='Analyze | Analyze Particles'%}.
+The output types are the same as for the {% include bc path='Analyze | Analyze Particles'%}.

 Example: If you want to extract/analyze only particles with a certain Feret's Angle or exclude elongated structures using the aspect ratio (AR) or circilarity you can specify so in the initial dialog box.